w3f/PSPs/PSPs/psp-34.md

     "",
     "Returns `TokenNotExists` error if `id` does not exist.", "",
+    "Returns `NotApproved` error if `from` doesn't have allowance for transferring.", "",
     "Returns `SafeTransferCheckFailed` error if `to` doesn't accept transfer."
   ],
   "mutates": true,